 Why Would It Be Fixed?

 A fixed bridge can be desirable or necessary for a few reasons.
-It can help maintain bone structure and facial shape.
-The permanence of a fixed bridge can make chewing and speaking easier and more predictable.
-A fixed bridge can also keep remaining natural teeth from drifting into a bad alignment.
+It can help maintain bone structure and facial shape in the absence of a natural tooth, it can make chewing and speaking easier and more predictable, and it can keep remaining natural teeth from becoming misaligned.
 Some people just like a dental appliance that stays in place.

 Of course, the primary reason to use porcelain for the replacement teeth in a bridge is because it looks great!
 However, there are other valid reasons.
-This material can also be formed to look just like a natural tooth.
-Its surface looks very much like the enamel of a real tooth.
-In addition, porcelain is strong and durable so that it can handle the natural stress that comes with the use of teeth for chewing.
+Porcelain can also be formed to look like a natural tooth with a surface that looks very much like real tooth enamel.
+In addition, porcelain is strong and durable, making it an ideal option to handle the natural stress that comes with the use of teeth for chewing.